Z series space suits: Z-2

 Both ILC Dover and David Clark competed for the $4.4 million contract to design, manufacture and test the Z-2 prototype space suit.
 In April 2013, it was announced that ILC Dover had won; the contract is expected to last for an 18-month period.

 The Z-2 will use a non-autoclave hard composite upper torso; it is believed this will improve its long-term durability.
 The design of the shoulder and hip has been improved based on Z-1 testing.
 The Z-2 will use higher fidelity boots along with materials that are compatible with a full vacuum environment.
 The suit is expected to have a mass of 65 kg.
 The Z-2 will be designed to interface with NASA's advanced portable life support system, currently under development at the Johnson Space Center.
 The suit will also be designed to interface with both classical air locks and suit ports.

 The Z-2 prototype suit was expected to be delivered to NASA by November 2014 with a technology readiness level of 7 but was delayed until spring 2015.
 Final delivery and testing in a human-rated vacuum chamber and the Neutral Buoyancy Lab is expected in 2018-2019.
-This is leading up to a human-rated thermal/vacuum chamber test of the suit with its PLSS in 2020.
+This is leading up to a human-rated thermal/vacuum chamber test of the suit with its portable life support system (PLSS) in 2020.